Acne: A Sign of Hormonal Turmoil

 A Final Word

 Our body is an intricate system, in which everything’s interconnected and works together to create harmony.
-Acne and other skin conditions are usually signals the body sends out in trying to let us know something’s not right inside.
+Acne and other skin conditions usually signal the body sends out in trying to let us know something’s not right inside.
 Pay attention to the location and timing of acne, they can say a lot about your health and lifestyle choices.
 If you are suffering from acne, consider taking out dairy and carbohydrates by replacing them with healthier options, eat more liver cleansing foods, and incorporate some hormone balancing herbs.
 There are many options available in regulating hormones, reducing acne and other related conditions.
 No one prescription fits all, so consult a healthcare practitioner for an individualized assessment and treatment plan.
-If you are struggling with hormonal acne, we at Awaken Life are here and happy to help!
+If you are struggling with hormonal acne, at Awaken Life Dr. Priya Prakash is here and happy to help!